CHanzyLazer/SmartSLURM/README-en.md

 **切换到 [中文](README.md)**

 # SmartSLURM
-A SLURM controler make you use SLURM like a local application, which make it easy to handle workflows such as:
+A SLURM controller make you use SLURM like a local application, which make it easy to handle workflows such as:

 $$